-The classification of whether a Payload is considered active is based on the data available at [8], which is used for data from 2019 onwards, and from the Union of Concerned Scientists (UCS) database [9], for earlier data up to 2005.
-This classification by activity level is not used for the end-of-life analyses.
+The classification of whether a Payload is considered active is based on the data available at [8], which is used for data from 2019 onwards, and from the Union of Concerned Scientists (UCS) database [9], for earlier data since 2005.
+This classification by activity level is not used for the end-of-life analyses, where the activity of an object is instead estimated from space surveillance data.